mozilla/pkipolicy/rootstore/policy.md

    We reserve the right to accept other criteria in the future.

-2. CA operations relating to issuance of certificates capable of being used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.](https://cabforum.org/baseline-requirements-documents/) In the event of inconsistency between Mozilla’s CA Certificate Policy requirements and the Baseline Requirements, Mozilla’s CA Certificate Policy takes precedence.
-The items listed below will be accepted as reason for not following the Baseline Requirements.
+2. CA operations relating to issuance of certificates capable of being used for SSL-enabled servers must also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.](https://cabforum.org/baseline-requirements-documents/) In the event of inconsistency between Mozilla’s CA Certificate Policy requirements and the Baseline Requirements, Mozilla’s CA Certificate Policy takes precedence.
+Below is a list of known places where this policy takes precedence over the Baseline Requirements.
 If you find an inconsistency that is not listed here, notify Mozilla by sending email to certificates@mozilla.org so the item can be considered.
    -   Mozilla’s CA Certificate Policy defining a competent and